catalystcalifornia/RaceCounts/Methodology/README_Race_Ethnicity.md

 <!-- Need to add in City Methodology doc -->
 The specific definition of each race / ethnicity for each indicator can be found in the [County & State Indicator Methodology](https://github.com/catalystcalifornia/RaceCounts/blob/main/Methodology/IndicatorMethodology_CountyState.pdf) document.

+<p align="right">(<a href="#top">back to top</a>)</p>

-### Data Source Limitations and Flexibility
+## Data Source Limitations and Flexibility

 There are three main data source limitations in relation to data cut by race: variation in how groups are defined, which groups are included in the data, and reliability of statistics.
-Each data source uses different definitions and includes statistics for a differing number of groups.
+Each data source uses different definitions and includes statistics for a different list of groups.
 This becomes especially challenging when datasets include a category named "Other", "Some Other Race", "Another Race".
 Often metadata is lacking so it is not possible to fully understand who is included in that group.
 That group includes vastly different people depending on the data source.
 When data include a very broad group with varied experiences such as "Other Race", it can render statistics for that group less meaningful.

 Examples:
 * American Community Survey tables do include many that are cut by race/ethnicity.
-However, these tables provide separate statistics for non-Latinx White residents and all White residents (Latinx and non-Latinx combined) more often than for they do for other groups.
+However, while these tables provide separate statistics for non-Latinx White residents and all White residents (Latinx and non-Latinx combined) more often than for they do not do the same for other groups.
-* California Department of Education data includes statistics for Filipinx students, while most other data sources do not.
-However, their data includes a much more limited definition of American Indian / Alaska Natives and Native Hawaiian / Pacific Islanders than our standard RACE COUNTS definitions do.
+* California Department of Education data includes statistics for Filipinx students, while most other data sources do not include disaggregated data for Filipinx people.
+At the same time, their data includes a much more limited definition of American Indian / Alaska Natives and Native Hawaiian / Pacific Islanders than our standard RACE COUNTS definitions do.
+They include only those who identify as either of those two groups alone, not in combination with another group, and also exclude Latinxs from those groups.

 * California Department of Justice and others include statistics for a combined Asian and Pacific Islander group that masks varied experiences.
 * Other datasets, such as American Community Survey Public Use Microdata (PUMS) include rich detail allowing us to calculate statistics for our standard RACE COUNTS race/ethnicity groupings.

-Reliability of data is low for groups that have smaller populations... need for better sampling...
+Reliability of data is often low for groups that have smaller populations such as American Indian / Alaska Natives due to data collectors having inadequate sample sizes.
+As a result, we do our best to strike a balance between including data for as many groups as possible, while also only presenting statistics that we are confident are strong enough for advocacy and policymaking.
+At times this may mean that we suppress data for one or more groups.

+<p align="right">(<a href="#top">back to top</a>)</p>

-### Race Pages on RACECOUNTS.org
+## Race Pages on RACECOUNTS.org
 The "Other Race" and "Two or More Races" groups can include people with very different lived experiences, making it less meaningful to compare across indicators.
 This is the main reason we do not have a Race page for those two groups.
+Additional groups with unique experiences, such as those with origins in the Middle East, Southwest Asia and North Africa (MENA or SWANA) who are not represented on a race page due to limited data availability.

+<p align="right">(<a href="#top">back to top</a>)</p>